Rjmoodie/yardpass-upgrade/docs/HYBRID_DEPLOYMENT_STRATEGY.md

 - **Better UX**: Platform-optimized experiences
 - **Scalable**: Independent scaling of web vs mobile

-This hybrid approach gives you the best of both worlds: a powerful web platform for management and a mobile-optimized app for social interaction, all under the yardpass.tech domain! 🚀
+This hybrid approach gives you the best of both worlds: a powerful web platform for management and a mobile-optimized app for social interaction, all under the liventix.tech domain! 🚀